 I recently wrote the post “How to Read the Court Cards Like an Expert” to help other Tarot students learn more about these tricky cards.
-(If you haven’t already read this post, please do.)
-But this week, I want to focus on each of the Court Cards – the Pages, Knights, Queens and Kings of the Tarot – to help you understand how you can interpret these Tarot cards in your readings.
+(If you haven't already read this post, please do.)
+But now, I want to focus on each of the Court Cards – the Pages, Knights, Queens and Kings of the Tarot – to help you understand how you can interpret these Tarot cards in your readings.

 The Tarot Card Meanings of the Pages

 As people, Pages often represent young, energetic people who are at the very beginning of their personal journey.
 They are still developing a sense of self but they approach new challenges with fervent energy and excitement.
-Pages look forward to the opportunity of learning and practising new skills.
+Pages look forward to the opportunity of learning and practicing new skills.